StanfordVL/OmniGibson/docs/modules/tasks.md

 - `_reset_scene`: reset the scene for the next episode, default is `scene.reset()`.
 - `_reset_agent`: reset the agent for the next episode, default is do nothing.
-- `_reset_variables`: eset any internal variables as needed, default is do nothing.
+- `_reset_variables`: reset any internal variables as needed, default is do nothing.

 Different types of tasks should overwrite these methods for the appropriate reset behavior, e.g. a navigation task might want to randomize the initial pose of the agent and the goal location.